hungao/kendo-docs/aspnet-mvc/scaffolding.md

 # Troubleshooting

-This is a list of common problems and their solutions while working with the **Kendo UI Scaffolder** extension.
+This list provides solutions to common problems you may encounter while working with the **Kendo UI Scaffolder** extension.

-### The "New Scaffolded Item..." menu is not displayed when right clicking a location.
+### The "New Scaffolded Item..." menu is not displayed when right clicking a project location.

 * Make sure that a compatible Visual Studio version is used and all of the listed requirements are fulfilled.
 * Check if the **Kendo UI Scaffolder** extension is listed in the **Tools | Extensions and Updates** list.

+### The "Data Context Class" DropDownList is empty.

+* Make sure that the current project contains a valid **Entity Framework Data Model**.
+If this is true, rebuild the solution.

+### I get "Invalid model configuration" error when running the scaffolder.

+* The most probable reason for this error is that the selected **Model Class** is not a valid entity in the current **Data Context**.
+Make sure that a valid entity is selected.